Christine-horrocks/CV/README.md

 I commute by bike every day (weather permitting) and enjoy cycling around the city.

 #### Baking
-I am currently working on perfecting the best-ever browine recipe.
+I am currently working on perfecting the best-ever brownie recipe.